garfix/nli-go/doc/remarks.md

 All predicates that can be asserted / retracted are now indexed individually for facts and rules.

 I created a write.yml file for rule bases.
 Now you can specify which rule base will receive the new rule, explicitly.

+===

+I will use `wait_for` instead of `ask` because it's a bit more general.

 ## 2021-03-01